Dental Programs

 According to the legal requirements, students must provide evidence of a total of 300 credits from their Bachelor’s and Master’s degree courses in order to obtain a Master’s degree.
 In some cases, this can lead to a so-called CP gap.
 In this case,

-DTMD offers students the opportunity to apply for additional credit points through practical work until the Master’s thesis is submitted.
+Students are offered the opportunity to apply for additional credit points through practical work until they submit their Master’s thesis.

 Duration of the Master’s degree